NeuraiProject/neurai-webwallet/ESP32_README.md

 ## Description

-The Neurai web wallet now includes integration with ESP32 devices to securely store recovery words (12 or 24 words) and passphrases on external hardware.
+The Neurai web wallet includes integration with ESP32 devices to securely store wallet material on external hardware.
+The device stores only the BIP39 entropy (hex) derived from your 12 or 24 recovery words.
+No passphrase is stored on the device.

 ## Requirements